patrick-93/kubernetes-learning/Notes.md

 ### Structure of how things deployed
 1. A deployment is the parent of all, and theoretically you only need to ever change deployments
-2. Under each deployment is a replicaset, if a deployments get modified a new replicaset is build
+2. Under each deployment is one or more replicasets, if a deployment gets modified new replicasets are built
 3. In each replicaset is one or more pods
 4. Each pod is one or more containers
 5. A service is used to expose pods to the outside, by default all pods have no external connection